MeFoDy/mefody.dev/src/chunks/accent-color/index.md

 When we want to change these default colors, we have to use some of 1001 ways to create custom-styled form controls with all their bugs coming.

-Imagine if you could only change the color of checkboxes to match the theme color of your site...
+Imagine if you could change the color of checkboxes to match the theme color of your site...

 If your heart is beating faster after the words above, what do you think about the `accent-color` CSS property?